Wallet integration options

 Most FIO Protocol functionality requires a user to have a FIO Address.
 A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by an @

 FIO Address has annual fee associated with them.
 Fees in the FIO Chain are set by block producers.
-It’s estimated that at Mainnet launch registration fee for FIO Address will be 5 USD equivalent in FIO tokens.

 In order to ensure a particular action is covered by the bundle, the wallet should execute /get_fee API method before submitting any signed transaction.